INTP Compatibility: Romantic Relationships, Love, and Dating

 Worst INTP Match

-Emotional scenarios are highly unpleasant to an INTP, and their ESFP partner will almost certainly create situations fraught with emotion.
+Emotional scenarios are highly unpleasant to an INTP, and their ESFP partner will almost certainly create emotional situations.

 Compatibility Chart